zessta/GenQ/JS_correct_incorrect.md

 ## Question 48:**Dynamic Table with Sorting and Searching**
-Question: Create a dynamic table that can be sorted by clicking on the column headers and includes a search bar to filter the table rows based on the input.
+Description: Create a dynamic table that can be sorted by clicking on the column headers and includes a search bar to filter the table rows based on the input.

 **Links:**
 - [Correct Code](https://github.com/zessta/javascript1by1/correct-reverse-string)